 In accordance with GAAP, the University's net assets have been classified as either unrestricted, temporarily restricted, or permanently restricted based upon the existence or absence of donor-imposed restrictions.
 Unrestricted net assets are not subject to donor-imposed restrictions and are used for general operating purposes of the University.
 This class of net assets also includes certain gifts and endowment earnings whose donorimposed restrictions have been met within the fiscal year.
 Temporarily restricted net assets are subject to certain time or purpose restrictions by the donor.
 Upon satisfaction of these restrictions, the net assets are transferred to unrestricted.
-Temporarily restricted net assets at June 30, 2011 and 2010 consist of endowment balances (\$618.6 million and \$441.0 million, respectively); the net present value of temporarily restricted gifts and unconditional promises to give (\$30.0 million and \$27.6 million, respectively); and split-interest agreements (\$3.7 million and \$6.0 million, respectively).
-Permanently restricted net assets are those subject to permanent donor-imposed restrictions and at June 30, 2011 and 2010 consist of endowment balances (\$519.7 million and \$499.2 million, respectively); unconditional promises to give (\$23.8 million and \$27.4 million, respectively); and private loan funds (\$11.5 million and \$11.1 million, respectively).
+Temporarily restricted net assets at June 30, 2012 and 2011 consist of endowment balances (\$583.5 million and \$618.6 million, respectively); the net present value of temporarily restricted gifts and unconditional promises to give (\$34.5 million and \$30.0 million, respectively); and split-interest agreements (\$4.6 million and \$3.7 million, respectively).
+Permanently restricted net assets are those subject to permanent donor-imposed restrictions and at June 30, 2012 and 2011 consist of endowment balances (\$556.3 million and \$519.7 million, respectively); unconditional promises to give (\$25.5 million and \$23.8 million, respectively); and private loan funds (\$11.9 million and \$11.5 million, respectively).

 Donor-restricted endowed gifts require that the original corpus of the gifts be maintained in perpetuity.
-The distributions from earnings generated by these gifts may be either expended or added to principal, in accordance with donor restrictions and gift policies.
+The distributions from earnings generated by these gifts may be either expended or added to principal, in accordance with donor restrictions and gift and spending policies.